-EMGIP (Émigré Memorial German Internship Program) offre aux étudiants à la maîtrise du Canada et des États-Unis la possibilité d'effectuer un stage au sein du Bundestag, le Parlement allemand.
+EMGIP (Émigré Memorial German Internship Program) offre aux étudiants du premier cycle ou à la maîtrise du Canada et des États-Unis la possibilité d'effectuer un stage au sein du Bundestag, le Parlement allemand.
 Les étudiants au doctorat ne sont pas admissibles.
 Les stages durent deux mois et les postes correspondent aux intérêts scolaires de l'étudiant, ainsi qu'à son expérience universitaire et professionnelle.
 Les candidats doivent parler l'allemand couramment.

 Pour en savoir plus, veuillez-vous ou vous rendre ici.

 Applicants for EMGIP – Bundestag should possess outstanding academic records and personal integrity as well as sufficient knowledge of the German legislative process.
 Participants should be advanced undergraduates or graduate students in fields such as political science, international relations, law, history, economics or German.
 PhD students are not eligible.
 Students must be fluent in spoken German and possess excellent writing skills.

 U.S. and Canadian citizens and permanent residents are eligible to apply.
 International students who are enrolled in a full time course of study in the U.S. or Canada may also apply.
 German nationals are not eligible.

 Attention graduating seniors: Successful applicants must hand in a certificate of enrollment for the internship period to ensure student status in Germany or enroll at the Free University as program students (information about the enrollment process will be provided to successful candidates).